JakeD520/Lucian/character questionairre.md

 ### **1. How do they appear when the audience first meets them?**

 (What’s the initial “read”?
-Energy, posture, attitude, behavior.)
+Energy, posture, attitude, behavior.) cocky, frustrated, dissappointed

 ### **2. What is their emotional wound?**

-(The deep insecurity, fear, or pain they carry — even if they hide it.)
+(The deep insecurity, fear, or pain they carry — even if they hide it.) not knowing answers

 ### **3. What pressure are they under when the series begins?**

 (Not cosmic lore — the immediate emotional situation affecting them.)
+(Doesnt appear until Season 2)To help the family regain their resonance with each other.

 ### **4. How do they typically behave around the other siblings?**

 (Do they soften?
 Harden?
 Get louder?
 Perform?
-Withdraw?)
+Withdraw?) uppity, confident, irreverent - as if above everyone's problems. snarky

 ### **5. What do the other siblings misunderstand about them?**

-(Every character is misinterpreted by their family in some way.)
+(Every character is misinterpreted by their family in some way.) that she is more powerful than them

 ### **6. What do _they_ misunderstand about themselves?**

-(This reveals their arc foundation.)
+(This reveals their arc foundation.) that her quest for answers was detachment...hiding

 ### **7. What is their Season 1 trajectory?**

 (Emotionally — not plot-wise.
-How are they being pulled or pushed?)
+How are they being pulled or pushed?) to reconnect..emotionally, with her family..feelings of loss, regret.

 ### **8. What contradictions make them interesting to play?**

-(Examples: gentle but stubborn, confident but insecure, smart but impulsive.)
+(Examples: gentle but stubborn, confident but insecure, smart but impulsive.) snarky, yet wise.  genius, yet ignorant.  confident, yet lonely

 ### **9. What is one small, human behavior that reveals who they are?**

-(A gesture, habit, micro-action: e.g., “picks lint off things,” “doesn’t make eye contact,” “arrives early but pretends they didn’t.”)
+(A gesture, habit, micro-action: e.g., “picks lint off things,” “doesn’t make eye contact,” “arrives early but pretends they didn’t.”) eclectic attire..mismatched, unique.

 ### **10. What is the thing they want but don’t know how to ask for?**

-(This is gold for actors — it tells them what’s under all the behavior.)
+(This is gold for actors — it tells them what’s under all the behavior.) belonging

 ---